pickdani/pickdani.github.io/about.md

 ---
 layout: page
-title: About this website
+title: about me
 description: This is the about page
-feature_image: images/boston1.jpg
+feature_image: images/boston2.jpg
 ---

 Hi